justaples/Harry-Potter-Trivia/README.md

 - Randomizing questions when hitting "next" button

 ### Major hurdles

 - Disabling all the answer buttons after an answer has been selected.
 So the player can't cheat and get extra points or select the right answer after choosing the wrong one.
+Problem was fixed by adding a "removeEventListener" to the handleClick() function after a button is clicked.